Kyle Mahoney: creator and manager of the City’ZEN Challenge

 Berger-Levrault’s ambition is to provide its clients and their users with the great potential of digital technology through service platforms at a time of massive data openings and smart interfaces.

-Since the launch of the first City’ZEN Challenge in 2016, the number of our partner-schools has grown from 1 to 11, and the number of campuses from 1 to more than 36.
+Since the launch of the first City’ZEN Challenge in 2016, the number of our partner-schools has grown from 1 to 13, and the number of campuses from 1 to more than 50.
 In addition, the City’ZEN Challenge has become an international competition now present in 6 countries and on 3 different continents: France, Spain, Belgium, Germany, Canada and Morocco.
-For the 6th edition, our goal is to recruit at least 6 more schools, bringing the total to at least 20 partner-schools.

 Did you know?